-Duration of the Programme : 5 Years (3 years +2 years) Phase-I: 3 Years of Technology Phase-II: 2 Years of Management (Note: There shall be no exit option within the Programme) Duration of a Term : 12 weeks Credits Requirements : 266 Credits No. of Terms : 15 Trimesters Summer Internship/ International Emersion : Phase-I: 3 weeks internship between Term-III and IV Phase-II: 8 to 10 weeks at the end of 4th year Project/ Field Courses : Phase-I: Major Project of 8 credit hours Phase-II: (1) Summer Internship (06 Credits) (2) Social Project as core course "Ethics, Accountability and Social Project" (03 credits) Programme Structure : Phase I (158 Credits) First Year - 53 credits Second Year - 53 credits Third Year - 52 credits Elective courses: 6 credits Major Project: 8 credits Phase II (108 Credits) Fourth Year - 57 credits Core Courses: 51 credits Elective Courses: 06 credits Fifth Year - 51 credits Summer Internship - 06 Credits Elective Courses: 45 credits Specializations (Phase-II) : Marketing Finance Operations Management International Business (minor specialization only)
+Duration of the Programme : 2 Years

+Duration of a Term : 12 Weeks

+Credits Requirements : 108 Credit

+No. of Terms : 6 Terms

+Total Contact Hours : 1080 (10810)

+Summer Internship : 8-10 weeks at the end of the first year

+Field Courses : (1) Summer Internship (06 Credits)

+(2) Social Project as core course "Ethics, Accountability and Social Project" (03 credits)

+Programme Structure : First Year - 57 credits

+Core Courses: 51 credits

+• Elective Courses: 06 credits

+Second Year - 51 credits

+• Summer Internship - 06 Credits

+• Elective Courses : 45 credits

+Specialization Areas : Marketing

+Finance

+Operations Management

+Digital Transformation and Analytics (DnA)

+International Business (only minor specialization)

-Major Specialization (Phase-II) : At least 24 credit hours of electives in an area of Specialization Minor Specialization (Phase-II) : At least 15 credit hours of electives in the Specialization - Digital Transformation and Analytics (DnA)
+Major Specialization : At least 24 credit hours of electives in an area of Specialization

+Minor Specialization : At least 15 credit hours of electives in an area of Specialization

-In Phase II, student can choose for only one Major Specialization from the above Specialization area and the minor specialization only in Digital Transformation and Analytics (DnA) specialization.
+\A student can opt only one Major Specialization from the above Specialization area, however a student has to opt for Digital Transformation and Analytics (DnA) specialization as a Major Specialization or a Minor Specialization.